Lishakuinkel/Lisha-portfolio-/README.md

 ** Built With **

-This project was built using the following technologies:
+This project was built using these technologies:
-HTML5
+HTML5,
-CSS3
+CSS3,
 FontAwesome Icons